Oscar-Dmc/Nutrientes/README.md

 * Desarrollar una clase Ruby para representar Alimentos
 * Para el desarrollo de la clase utilizar la metodología de desarrollo dirigido por pruebas (Test Driven Development - TDD) y la herramienta RSpec.

 # Alimento

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/alimento`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation